Anisha Joshi

 Biography

-Her published work brings clinical evidence into accessible form.
-Heal Your Back: 4 Steps to a Pain-free Life (Penguin, 2024) sets out a structured framework for managing back pain through movement, mindset, nutrition and sleep, drawn from her case files rather than secondary sources.
-The Institute of Osteopathy named her Principal of the Year in 2019.
+Her book brings that clinical view into usable form.
+Heal Your Back: 4 Steps to a Pain-Free Life (Penguin, 2024) sets out a structured approach to managing back pain through movement, mindset, nutrition, and sleep, drawn from her own case files.
+The Institute of Osteopathy named her Principal of the Year in 2019, and she has been the resident on-screen osteopath for ITV’s This Morning.

 Key speaking topics